 Your manuscript should be subdivided into sections (and, if necessary, subsections).
 These sections should be labeled with headings in a consistent format and with a clear hierarchy of section headings.
 Limit your subsections to a maximum of four levels.
 For subdivided sections ensure that they have at least two subheadings on one level.
 Headings do not have an end period.

-Headings should be un-numbered and in sentence case.
+Headings should be numbered and in sentence case.
 Use lowercase letters after colon.
-Please clearly indicate the section headings hierarchy by using e.g., different font size, colors.